[[cta2]]

 2. Access Rights and Users

 The next vital aspect of a SaaS agreement checklist is access rights and users.
-Most agreements cap the number of users accessing the software; this limit or restriction varies per plan.
+Most agreements cap the number of users accessing the software, and this limit varies depending on the pricing plan.

-Most basic SaaS agreements come with only a single-user license, so multiple users can’t use it as per the contract.
-While buying the subscription, you should know this parameter to save a lot of money.
+Most basic SaaS agreements come with a single-user license, which means multiple users can’t access the platform under the same contract.
+While buying the subscription, you should know this parameter, it can help you avoid unnecessary costs.

 3. Customer Support and Services

-Before you opt for any SaaS, read their customer support and service clauses carefully.
-Some companies offer customer support via phone, some provide 24×7 support via email, and others offer both.
+Before you choose a SaaS application, read the customer support and service clauses carefully.
+Some vendors offer phone support, others provide 24×7 email support, and a few include both.

 4. Data ownership and usage